 "With dieting, the hardest part is sticking to it," he says.
 "Diet-to-Go makes that easy.
 So when it was really hard all I had to do was eat what I was given.

 "Later on, I learned about portion control and calories, but when it gets hard, I just stick to the plan."

-Jason is following Diet-to-Go's Traditional Low-Fat meal plan.
+Jason is following Diet-to-Go's Balance meal plan.
 He likes the variety provided by the five weeks of menus, but he loves Johnny's Vegetarian Pizza ("I can't believe it's as low calorie as it is!") and the Turkey Ham Salad on a Pretzel Roll.